 -

-Skills/Certification/Additional training
+Skills/Certifications/Additional training

 At this point, you’d typically wrap up your resume.
 You might add a few optional sections on things like volunteer work or impressive projects, but a resume only really needs the above sections.

-If you’re writing a CV you’ve still got a lot of work to do because you’re going to need more.
+If you’re writing a CV, you’ve still got a lot of work to do because you’re going to need more.

 A CV additionally includes: